-You may also be referred to SUD treatment services in other ways.
-The County Plan is required to accept referrals for substance use treatment services from doctors and other primary care providers who think you may need these services and from your Medi-Cal managed care health plan, if you are a member.
-Usually the provider or the Medi-Cal managed care health plan will need your permission or the permission of the parent or caregiver of a child to make the referral, unless there is an emergency.
+SUD treatment services in other ways.
+Your County Plan is required to accept referrals for SUD treatment services from doctors and other primary care providers who think you may need these services and from your Medi-Cal managed care health plan, if you are a member.
+Usually the provider or the Medi- Cal managed care health plan will need your permission or the permission of the parent or caregiver of a child to make the referral, unless there is an emergency.
 Other people and organizations may also make referrals to the county, including schools; county welfare or social services departments; conservators, guardians or family members; and law enforcement agencies.

-The covered services are available through Los Angeles County's provider network.
-If any contracted provider raises an objection to performing or otherwise supporting any covered service, Los Angeles County will arrange for another provider to perform the service.
-Los Angeles County will respond with timely referrals and coordination in the event that a covered service is not available from a provider because of religious, ethical or moral objections to the covered service.
+The covered services are available through San Benito County Behavioral Health's provider network.
+If any contracted provider raises an objection to performing or otherwise supporting any covered service, San Benito County Behavioral Health will arrange for another provider to perform the service.
+San Benito County Behavioral Health will respond with timely referrals and coordination in the event that a covered service is not available from a provider because of religious, ethical or moral objections to the covered service.